Electronic Arts: 1982–1991: Trip Hawkins era, founding, and early success

 In the mid-1980s, Electronic Arts aggressively marketed products for the Amiga, a home computer introduced in 1985.
 Commodore had given EA development tools and prototype machines before Amiga's actual launch.
 For Amiga EA published some notable non-game titles.
 A drawing program Deluxe Paint (1985) and its subsequent versions became perhaps the most famous piece of software available for Amiga platform.
 In addition, EA's Jerry Morrison conceived the idea of a file format that could store images, animations, sounds, and documents simultaneously, and would be compatible with third-party software.
 He wrote and released to the public the Interchange File Format, which soon became an Amiga standard.
 Other Amiga programs released by EA included Deluxe Music Construction Set, Instant Music and Deluxe Paint Animation.
 Some of them, most notably Deluxe Paint, were ported to other platforms.
 For Macintosh EA released a black & white animation tool called Studio/1, and a series of Paint titles called Studio/8 and Studio/32 (1990).

-Relationships between Electronic Arts and their external developers often became difficult when the latter missed deadlines or diverged from the former's creative directions.
-In 1987, EA released Skate or Die!, their first internally developed game.
-EA continued publishing their external developers' games while experimenting with their internal development strategy.
-This led to EA's decision of purchasing out a series of companies they identify as successful, as well as the decision to release annualized franchises to cut budget costs.
+Relationships between Electronic Arts and its external developers often became difficult when the latter missed deadlines or diverged from the former's creative directions.
+In 1987, EA released Skate or Die!, its first internally developed game.
+EA continued publishing its external developers' games while experimenting with its internal development strategy.
+This led to EA's decision of purchasing out a series of companies it identifies as successful, as well as the decision to release annualized franchises to cut budget costs.
 Because of Trip Hawkins' obsession of simulating a sports game, he signed a contract with football coach John Madden that led to EA's developing and releasing annual Madden NFL games.

 In 1988, EA published a flight simulator game exclusively for Amiga, F/A-18 Interceptor, with filled-polygon graphics that were advanced for the time.
 Another significant Amiga release (also initially available for Atari ST, later converted for other platforms) was Populous (1989) developed by Bullfrog Productions.
 It was a pioneering title in the genre that was later called "god games".
 In 1990, Electronic Arts began producing console games for the Nintendo Entertainment System, after previously licensing its computer games to other console-game publishers.

 On March 26, 1990, Electronic Arts filed for an IPO at the NASDAQ stock exchange and went public under the ticker symbol "ERTS", opening at a split-adjusted price of $0.52.
 The symbol was changed to "EA" on December 20, 2011.